 Nope.
 The marketing departments of the main whisky producers cottoned onto the idea that each of Scotland’s five whisky-producing regions has its own distinctive character in the 1980s as a way to speak to consumers who’d started to grasp the distinctions of wines from different regions.

 Now while the popular view is starting to coalesce around the idea that terroir does play a role in wine production, whisky is far less a product of its region – the barley, for example, can come from anywhere.
 Some distilleries even buy theirs in from farms in England.
 England, I ask you… In any event, research now shows that far more of the distinctive character of a whisky comes from still shape and maturation.

 With the latter being a combination of both style of cask and atmospheric factors like humidity.
-Its fair to say that location can play a role here – there’s no denying that something of the salty sea air finds its way into coastal whiskies, but other local characteristics can be hard to spot.
+Its fair to say that location can play a role here – many believe that something of the salty sea air finds its way into coastal whiskies – but other local characteristics can be hard to spot.